volution/z-tokens/documentation/readme/readme.md

 * time sorted tokens with various levels of entropy (see the `flake-*` ones);
 * seed phrases (see the `mnemonic-*` or `bip0039-*` ones);

+Other related tools part of this project are:
+* `z-tokens hash` -- hash strings, stdin or files with various hashes (SHA1,2,3 families, Blake2 and Blake3, MD5, etc.);
+* `z-tokens encode` -- (TODO) encode / decode strings, stdin or files to / from various encodings (Base*, Bech32, Z85, etc.);
+* `z-tokens secret` -- (TODO) storing, sharing and using security sensitive data in operational and development scripts;
+  (for the gist of the idea [see this document](<https://scratchpad.volution.ro/ciprian/992c7f2944456f18cdde77f683f49aa7/e45fc3da.html>);)